AincradOT/platform/README.md

 It manages:

 - GCP organisation level resources
-- environment projects such as dev and prod
+- Environment projects such as dev and prod
-- shared Terraform state storage and encryption
+- Shared Terraform state storage with Google-managed encryption
 - CI identities and their permissions
 - GitHub organisation settings, core repositories, teams and branch protections